-Taylor Swift’s ‘Reputation’ Review: New Songs, Especially ‘Call It What You Want’ Lyrics, Amaze Critics
+Taylor Swift’s ‘Reputation’ Review: New Songs, Especially ‘Call It What You Want,’ Amaze Critics

 “All the liars are calling me one.”

-According to Randy Lewis on The Los Angeles Times, Taylor Swift’s new album could be regarded in the line of one of the most famous ones written Bob Dylan.
+According to Randy Lewis of the Los Angeles Times, Taylor Swift’s new album could be regarded in the line of one of the most famous ones written by Bob Dylan.

 “I used to care…but things have changed.”

-Lewis also noted that Taylor Swift did not give any interview prior to the release of “Reputation.”
-And, that happened for the first time in her career for any album.
+Lewis also noted that Taylor Swift did not give any interview prior to the release of Reputation.
+And that happened for the first time in her career for any album.
 A number of critics, however, were invited to listen to the new songs in advance.

-According to The Guardian, Taylor Swift’s “Reputation” album proves that the singer is much more than just a drama queen.
+According to The Guardian, Taylor Swift’s Reputation album proves that the singer is much more than just a drama queen.

 The album has got 4.7 out of 5 ratings on iTunes.